Saint Erik: Crusade to Finland

-Legend also attributes Eric with the initial spread of the Christian faith into Finland, "which at this time was pagan and did Sweden great harm".
+Legend also attributes Erik with the initial spread of the Christian faith into Finland, "which at this time was pagan and did Sweden great harm".
 In an effort to conquer and convert the Finns, he allegedly led the First Swedish Crusade east of the Baltic Sea.

 "Then Eric the Saint asked the people of Finland to accept Christianity and make peace with him.
 But when they refused to accept it, he fought against them and conquered them by the sword, avenging the blood of the Christian men which they had spilled often and for a long time.
 And when he had scored such an honourable victory he prayed to God, falling on his knees with tears in his eyes.
 Then one of his good men asked why he cried, since he should rejoice over the honourable victory which he had won over the enemies of Jesus Christ and the holy faith.
 He then replied: I am happy and praise God since he gave us victory.
 But I greatly regret that so many souls were lost today, who could have gained eternal life if they had accepted Christianity."

-Eric persuaded an English Bishop Henry of Uppsala to remain in Finland to evangelize the Finns, later becoming a martyr.
+Erik persuaded an English Bishop Henry of Uppsala to remain in Finland to evangelize the Finns, later becoming a martyr.

 There is no direct confirmation from other sources of this "crusade".
 However, a papal bull from the early 1170s does mention complaints that "the Finns always, when they are threatened by hostile armies, promise to keep the Christian creed and eagerly ask for preachers and teachers in the Christian law; but when the army returns, they deny the faith and despise and persecute the preachers badly".
 The bull implies that the Swedes already stood in a certain relation to the Finns and conducted expeditions against them.
-Moreover, a papal letter from 1216 reserved for Eric's grandson Eric X the right to pagan lands conquered by his ancestors.
-If interpreted literally this might allude to conquests in Finland conducted by Eric IX and Canute I (his grandfather and father).
+Moreover, a papal letter from 1216 reserved for Erik's grandson Erik Knutsson the right to pagan lands conquered by his ancestors.
+If interpreted literally this might allude to conquests in Finland conducted by Saint Erik and Knut Eriksson (his grandfather and father).
 If the "crusade" took place, it was however probably no more than a sea-borne raid.